-InterACT for 11-12 year olds
+InterACT for 11-13 year olds (School Years 7-8)

 If you love acting then this is the course for you: Do you love the lime light?
 Do you love telling stories?
 Do you love creating characters?
 This acting course will lead students through imaginative role playing into character and scene development.
 Good actors understand humanity.
 Drama encourages empathy with and understanding of others and the confidence needed to assume a role or character.

 Tess Jamieson-Karaha grew up in Eastbourne and received her Bachelor of Acting at Toi Whakaari:NZ Drama School in 2010.

 Her recent work includes recording her Solo theatre piece ‘Please Help Yourself’ for Radio New Zealand, playing the young Judy Schollum in Consent- the Louise Nicholas story, War News, How to Meet Girls from a Distance, Catherine in the feature film Births, Deaths and Marriages, to be released later this year, and writing directing and starring in her short film Coffee Group.